-- TPSB deploys PRMCSAP resources to conduct inspections at a fixed inspection site located in the parking lot of the Highway PR-52 Weigh Station in the Municipality of Salinas, in the southern region of the Island. - The other Roadside inspection locations are scattered accross the main island, in rural and urban areas, including, but not limited to: PR-167, Toa Alta; Caguas, South; Vega Alta; Ponce; Ceiba; PR-3, Rio Grande; PR-3, Luquillo; PR-111, Moca; PR-2, Mayaguez; Naranjito; Corozal; Muñiz Base, Carolina; Isla Grande, San Juan; PR-1, La Muda; PR-1, Guaynabo; CZL, Guaynabo; Trujillo Alto; Yabucoa; Los Colobos, Carolina; Barranquitas; Peñuelas; PR-140, Florida; José Efrón Ave., Dorado; PR190; Luchetti; and Barceloneta.
-On a regular basis, the traffic coordination team analyzes crash data and examines prevailing infractions to identify risk trends and appropriately deploy Traffic Enforcement resources.
+- TPSB deploys PRMCSAP resources to conduct inspections at a fixed inspection site located in the parking lot of the Highway PR-52 Weigh Station in the Municipality of Salinas, in the southern region of the Island. - On a regular basis, the traffic coordination team analyzes crash data and examines prevailing infractions to identify risk trends and appropriately deploy Traffic Enforcement resources.
 PRMCSAP safety activity schedules are designed monthly and periodically reviewed to adapt to unforeseen traffic and weather conditions.
+The other Roadside inspection locations are scattered accross the main island, in rural and urban areas, including, but not limited to: